aceerez/Dokcer-App/README.md

 * Wait for the prosses to end and then you can run it

 # Download image
-In the popup window enter the name of the image you want to downlaod . you can press the "Search Docker Hub" botton to go dirctly to docker hub search page and from there just copy the image name to the popup window using Ctrl+V and press "Enter'
+In the popup window enter the name of the image you want to download . you can press the "Search Docker Hub" botton to go directly to docker hub search page and from there just copy the image name to the popup window using Ctrl+V and press "Enter'

 # Upload image
-Let you upload the selected image to your docker hub repo.first enter your user name and then enter your password.
+Let you upload the selected image to your docker hub repo.

+first enter your user name and then enter your password.

 Hope you find this app helpful and i will update and upgrade it as go along